Melania Trump Asked The White House Kitchen To Make Healthier Meals For Overweight Donald, ‘NYT’ Reports

 Donald Trump gained quite a bit of notoriety for his poor physical health, including a controversial report from White House doctor Ronnie Jackson earlier this year that claimed Trump was 6-foot-3 and 239 pounds — exactly one pound away from being obese.
 Those numbers were considered dubious, with critics noting that Trump appeared to be much heavier than this, and the fact that Trump was noticeably shorter than Canadian leader Justin Trudeau, even though Trump’s listed height means he is supposedly an inch taller.
 That means that Trump is likely well in the range of being obese, despite the report claiming otherwise.

-The report about Melania Trump’s concern for her husband’s health come amid a number of rumors that the couple’s marriage is troubled.
+The report about Melania Trump’s concern for her husband’s health comes amid a number of rumors that the couple’s marriage is troubled.
 Departed White House adviser Omarosa said that the First Lady is counting the minutes until she can divorce her husband, and has been using her fashion choices to “punish” the president.
 This includes her decision to wear a jacket with the words “I Really Don’t Care, Do U?” when she made a trip to visit immigrant children held in detention centers through Donald’s zero tolerance policy.

 Omarosa: Melania can't wait to divorce Trump, uses her fashion choices to "punish" him https://t.co/3wAFCl5eOD pic.twitter.com/CWTD8jHgxF